MakennaWorley/Custom-Chatroom-RustJava/README.md

 Then cd into the rust directory from this repo, run ```cargo build``` and then run from that same location ```cargo run --bin server```.

 To run the client:

-Make sure you have Java installed on your device ()
+Make sure you have Java installed on your device (https://www.java.com/en/download/) and maven (https://maven.apache.org/download.cgi)

-cd into ...
+cd into java and run ```mvn clean install```

 java ChatScreen <hostname>

-Make sure maven installed too and run mvn clean install

-Reload all maven dependencies if getting error